 Digital Chrono Sports Watch

 Emerging in the seventies, digital watches allowed for precise timing down to the hundredths of a second.
 Today’s digital sports watches feature a rugged, water-proof design, along with timers, lap counters, and a variety of alarms.

-Timex Ironman Classic
+4. Timex Ironman Classic

 The watch is water-resistant to 330 feet.
 It features both a night mode and a night light.
 The case is made of resin with a stationary bezel.
 It has a quartz movement and runs on a single lithium battery.